Dear Government Legislator,

-I hate to sound dramatic, but this is a plea for reform.
-Car insurance reform.
-You’ve been able to make changes in the health care system via your health care deform – er, health care reform, and even in the credit card industry via the CARD Act.
-Next, you need to direct your attention to an industry that is simply begging for a government takeov- um, change: the car insurance industry.
+I hate to sound dramatic, but this is a plea for reform: car insurance reform.
+You’ve been able to make changes in the health care system via your health care reform, and even in the credit card industry via the CARD Act.
+Now you need to direct your attention to an industry that is simply begging for change: the car insurance industry.

 Fortunately, I’ve got some great ideas on what can be done to make the system better and give affordable car insurance to all Americans!

-Government Official, have you ever considered that pretty much everyone has to have car insurance to own an automobile?
-That’s a lot of people for you to put under your thum- I mean, put under the loving care and attention of Uncle Sam .
-For these people, the system appears to be broken, with no repair in sight.
-So, let’s buckle down here and come up with some ideas on how to change this.
+Government Official, have you ever considered that nearly everyone has to have car insurance to own an automobile?
+That’s a lot of people; and for these people, the system appears to be broken with no repair in sight.
+We need to come up with some ideas on how to change this.

 GREAT IDEA #1: Cars with pre-existing accidents cannot be denied car insurance collision coverage.

-(I mean come on, being responsible and buying car insurance before you actually need it is just so pre- bailout thinking – I mean, why can’t they just get with the times?
-I personally own 6 houses that I purchased in 2005 with no money down and Uncle Sam is paying all 6 of my mortgages for me.
+(I mean come on, being responsible and buying car insurance before you actually need it is just so pre-bailout thinking – I mean, why can’t they just get with the times?
+I personally own 6 houses that I purchased in 2005 with no money down and Uncle Sam is paying all six of my mortgages for me.
 Irresponsible is the new black.)

-GREAT IDEA #2: Children age 26 and younger must be able to remain covered under a parent’s policy.
+GREAT IDEA #2: Children age 26 and younger should remain covered under a parent’s policy.

-I’m going to start this one with a scenario-like situation.
-If, for example, little Bobby has failed his driving test 4 times, flunked out of school, and run over the mailbox – he should be eligible to stay under his parent’s car insurance policy, right?
+I’m going to start this one with a scenario.
+If, for example, little Bobby has failed his driving test four times, flunked out of school, and run over the mailbox — he should be eligible to stay under his parent’s car insurance policy, right?

 If it is determined that you are under the age of 26 and make good decisions, fine, but for those that don’t (also called “the majority”), they should be covered by their parents’ car insurance policy.

-So what if a 26 year old adul- er, child can smoke, drink, go to war, rent a car, get a tattoo, get plastic surgery, get a credit card, and get a student loan?
-If the health care reform bill says that children age 26 and under can stay on their parent’s health insurance policy then so should our car insurance reform bill (I say “our” car insurance reform bill because you will put my name on the bill, right?)
+So what if a 26-year-old can smoke, drink, go to war, rent a car, get a tattoo, get plastic surgery, get a credit card, and get a student loan?
+If the health care reform bill says that children age 26 and under can stay on their parent’s health insurance policy, then our car insurance reform bill should be the same.